Teshager21/book-price-scrapper/README.md

 # Amazon Best Selling Products Data Scraper

 In this project, I wrote a script that scrapes data from Amazon webpage using ruby.
 The main goal of this project is to create an effective ruby code that solves real life problem.
-The project is used to demonstrate a complete project building skill utilizing git-flow, unit-testing, file organisation and leverage of best practices while underscoring softskills like ability to mulittask and transform a business requirement into a software solution.
+The project is used to demonstrate a complete project building skill utilizing git-flow, unit-testing, file organisation and leverage of best practices while underscoring softskills like the ability to mulittask and transform a business requirement into a software solution.

 ## Built With